No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 Their main estate by the main road from Ringlet to Tanah Rata has not one but two tea houses!

-Have a cup of their signature tea.
-Or try their other Indian-inspired tea blends like their Masala Chai or Cardamom Tea.
+Have a cup of their signature tea (we personally ask for less sugar) Or try their other Indian-inspired tea blends like their Masala Chai or Cardamom Tea.

 Both tea houses have decks that look out over the valley and a shop where you can buy their various tea blends.